mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 application.
 Only changes in the store can result in UI updates.
 There are many implementations of Flux architecture, all offer some sort of predictable state container that can transform under a stream of events.
-For building TangoJS Panel we have choosen Redux [], as it integrates easily with Preact.
+For building TangoJS Panel we have chosen Redux [], as it easily integrates with Preact.

 ### Application architecture

 The application follows a standard React-Redux architecture.
-The state (or store) contains both the domain-specific parts like list of visible widgets and the ordinary UI state, like indication that modal window is visible.
-The read-only state is passed to the *presentational components* [], which build the application's UI.
+The state (or store) contains both the domain-specific parts like list of visible widgets and the ordinary UI state, like indication that a modal window is visible.
+The read-only state is passed to the *presentational components* [], which the application's UI is composed of.
 The components trigger various actions that are dispatched back to the store.

 There are just three *presentational components*, the `Dashboard`, the `Menu` and the `WidgetSelector`.
-Each has a corresponding *container component* [] defined that maps the global state to component's properties.
+Each has a corresponding *container component* [] defined that maps the global application's state to component's properties.
 These container components are combined into the `Application` component.

 The `Dashboard` component is a thin wrapper around the `react-grid-layout`